 The SBD service had a detailed data set and dictionary using the Patient Analysis and Tracking System (PATS) to collate patient data.
 The required corporate policies and user access controls were in place.
-A corporate data validation process was in place for checking the accuracy, auditing and validating of data.
-However, at the time of Review, no evidence was available to the Authority to confirm that there was an SBD specific systematic data validation arrangement in place.
+A corporate data validation process was in place for checking the accuracy, auditing and validation of data.